Role of plasma waves in rescattering processes in intense laser fields: Conclusions

 \section{Conclusions}

 In this paper, the role of the electric field of the plasma wave on the rescattering processes is studied analytically and numerically.
 In the 1D approximation we derive analytical equations describing the amplitude of the plasma wave as a function of the laser pulse intensity, frequency, and duration, as well as of the plasma density.
 Using this result, we find conditions in which the field of the plasma wave can compensate for the rescattering electron's magnetic drift, which otherwise dramatically suppresses the rescattering efficiency in intense low-frequency laser fields.
-The relatively high plasma density required for such compensation is hardly compatible with an effective HHG.
-However, for other rescattering processes (such as NSDI or recollisional excitation), the efficiency can be improved under proper plasma density, providing this compensation.
+Thus the efficiency of such rescattering processes as NSDI or recollisional excitation can be improved under proper plasma density, providing this compensation.
+For the cut-off HHG the required plasma density is relatively high which might prevent the increase of the overall generation efficiency.
+However, for the plateau harmonics the required plasma density is closer to its typical experimental values thus the efficiency increase due to the compensation of the magnetic drift is feasible.
 Finally, solving numerically the TDSE for an atom emitting XUV due to free-induction decay, we simulate the XFID process in the presence of the plasma wave.
 We show that this field leads to the appearance of the satellite lines near the allowed transition frequencies and also to the appearance of pairs of new lines shifted by $\pm$plasma frequency from the forbidden transition frequencies.
 Thus, observation of these lines allows the detection of the forbidden transition frequencies via the XFID spectroscopy.